b-tuma/homelab/README.md

 My homelab defined through code.
 (WIP)

-This homelab was originally made only of snowflake servers, that's no good.
+This homelab was originally made only of snowflake LXC containers, that's no good.
-Phase one is to automate it completely with Terraform + Ansible from scratch, just for the sake of practicing Ansible.
-Should be easy.

-Phase two is to replace every LXC container from phase one for a single VM running Kubernetes, expand the single node to a cluster and make my dreams come true, this will take a while.
+My goal with this project is to learn kubernetes by completely automating my homelab, which currently consists of a single NUC (more to come), an Asustor NAS and an APU2E4 running OPNsense.